|

 and approved by the Crown.

-Order of the Laurel within the Kingdom of Caid, in accordance with the
+of the Order of the Laurel within the Kingdom of Caid, in accordance

 Laurel Charter current as of August 1, XL A.S.
 (2005).